 Regular soy sauce contains wheat.
 It’s made by brewing and fermenting steamed soybeans, salt, wheat, and water.
 The mixture is pressed, filtered, and bottled to make soy sauce.

-Tamari is contains just soybeans and salt.
+Tamari contains just soybeans and salt.
 It is higher in soy protein with a darker, thicker, and richer flavor than soy sauce.
-It’ll darken your food more than regular soy sauce and it tends to be more expensive.
+It’ll darken your food more than regular soy sauce and tends to be more expensive.

 How To Use